Babylonian Map of the World

-The map is centered on the Euphrates, flowing from the north (top) to the south (bottom).
+The map is centered on the Euphrates, flowing from the north (top) to the south (bottom), with its mouth labelled "swamp" and "outflow".
 The city of Babylon is shown on the Euphrates, in the northern half of the map.
-The mouth of the Euphrates is labelled "swamp" and "outflow".
-Susa, the capital of Elam, is shown to the south, Urartu to the northeast, and Habban, the capital of the Kassites is shown (incorrectly) to the northwest.
-Mesopotamia is surrounded by a circular "bitter river" or Ocean, and seven or eight "regions", depicted as triangular sections, are shown as lying beyond the Ocean.
-It has been suggested that the depiction of these "regions" as triangles might indicate that they were imagined as mountains.
+Susa, the capital of Elam, is shown to the south, Urartu to the northeast, and Habban, the capital of the Kassites, is shown (incorrectly) to the northwest.
+Mesopotamia is surrounded by a circular "bitter river" or Ocean, and seven or eight foreign regions are depicted as triangular sections beyond the Ocean, perhaps imagined as mountains.

 The tablet was excavated by Hormuzd Rassam at Sippar, Baghdad vilayet, some 60 km north of Babylon on the east bank of the Euphrates River.
 It was acquired by the British Museum in 1882 (BM 92687); the text was first translated in 1889.
 The tablet is usually thought to have originated in Borsippa.
-In 1995 a new join to the tablet was discovered, at the point of the upper-most nagu.
+In 1995, a new section of the tablet was discovered, at the point of the upper-most triangle.

+The map is used as the logo of the academic journal Imago Mundi.

 Description of the tablet

-The tablet consists of three parts: the world map, a text above the map, and a text on the back side of the tablet.
-It is not clear whether all three parts should be read as a single whole.
+The tablet consists of three parts: the world map, a text above it, and a text on the reverse side.
+It is not clear whether all three parts should be read as a single document.
 Systematic differences between the texts suggest that the tablet may have been compiled from three separate documents.